andrewgremlich/ai-freelance/SCRIPT.md

 Ah it's working.
 Very good.
 Let's move on.

+_CHANGE SLIDE: Meditate_

+I hope you guys in attendance won't mind that I do this.
+I've programmed this orb to the timing of _box breathing_.

 _CHANGE SLIDE: ProvelPrint_

 About a two years ago, I was visiting my in-laws in Washington.
 One of those in-laws was my wife's aunt and uncle.
 It was a nice visit; we got to talking about how life went.
 At one point of the conversation, my wife's aunt, Barbara, turned to me and asked if I knew anything about desktop software.
 This surprised me because I didn't think that Barbara knew much about software in general.